Introduction [2/10]

 Exercise:

-Add the statement: println "3m × 4m = ", 3*4, "m²";
+Add the following statement to the program: println "3m × 4m = ", 3*4, "m²";

-It looks like this program contains an error.
+This program contains an error.

 Click the Check button to view the error description.

-Correct the error, then run the program.
+Correct the error and then run the program.

 Solution (click):